 - Any temporary memberships which were purchased for a forthcoming tour;

 - How do I get my refund from BC Rugby?
 BC Rugby is currently contacting anyone who falls into the two scenarios detailed above and providing instruction on how to receive a full refund.
+The deadline to submit a refund request is Friday, April 24, 2020 at 9AM.
 If you haven’t been contacted and you purchased a temporary or full membership anytime from March 14, please contact our Competitions & Membership Administrator, Marga Sison at firstname.lastname@example.org or phone 604-737-3065.

 - What won’t be refunded from BC Rugby?Any senior player that has taken part in any rugby activity cannot be issued a refund.
 This is due to registration fees covering insurance which becomes effective from the date of registration.